KEHRA

 Engineering the Multi-Line Design Foundation

-KEHRA is built on a strict geometric framework.
-In this system, form follows rhythm.
+KEHRA is built on a strict geometric framework where form follows rhythm.

 Each character combines smooth curves with carefully calculated counters.
-As a result, the letterforms stay stable even at large display sizes.
+As a result, the letterforms remain stable even at large display sizes.

 Furthermore, the font maintains consistent visual weight across its variants.
 This consistency allows designers to adjust texture and density without losing readability.